kubernetes-sigs/kube-scheduler-simulator/keps/159-scheduler-simulator-operator/README.md

-# KEP-159: scheduler simulator operator
+# KEP-159: Scheduler Simulator Operator

 ## Summary

-A new custom resource to represent a simulator itself and a custom controller to manage it are introduced.
+A new custom resource to represent a simulator itself and a custom controller to manage it will be introduced.

 ## Motivation